The Shared Wound

 Velázquez's Christ Crucified and the Passion of the Latino Woman

 Abortion in Peru is illegal, even in cases of rape.
-Thousands of women die when undergoing illegal procedures, taken place under poor conditions; other are forced to bring into this world the very fruit of their abuse.
+Thousands of women die when undergoing illegal procedures, which take place under poor conditions; others are forced to bring into this world the very fruit of their abuse.

 "If I was La Sarita, Would You See Me?"

 How society blinds itself towards female suffering and the notion of the "Puta"